-The road to success as an independent professional is filled with many obstacles.
 In order to stay relevant and competitive within your industry, you must be willing to adapt and change.
+If you’ve run your own business for a while, you already know that the road to success as an independent professional is filled with many obstacles.
 One specific skill that helps with this mindset is learning agility—the ability and willingness to learn from experience and apply that learning to perform successfully under new or first-time conditions.
 Or, more simply put, knowing what to do when you don’t know what to do.

 In his webinar, Adapt… or Else!
-Tap into the Power of Learning Agility, George Hallenbeck, an experienced consultant and Director of Commercialization for the Center for Creative Leadership, discussed the core behaviors of learning agility, how to develop them, and how to apply them to your work.
-In case you missed it, we’ve summarized the four key components of learning agility below.
+Tap into the Power of Learning Agility, George Hallenbeck discussed the core behaviors of learning agility, how to develop them, and how to apply them to your work.
+Below, we take a look at the four key components of learning agility.

 Actively place yourself in a learning mindset to better manage new and difficult situations.
 Whether you are just starting your own business or have been working as an independent professional for years, there are always unknown factors and situations you must face.
 One of the goals of learning agility is to be in a continuous state of growth, which will help you become more comfortable with the unknown.